software-students-fall2023/4-containerized-app-exercise-team111/README.md

 ## Description

-The machine learning client implemented image recognition feature, being able to identify objects within the image with a percentage match to indicate the plausibility of matching object in the image.
+Our project introduces a machine learning client implemented image recognition feature, enabling the identification of objects within an image with a percentage match to indicate the plausibility of matching object in the image.
 The web app connects to the machine client, allowing users to upload image to utilize the aforementioned picture.
+The user-friendly design ensures a smooth experience for all users to make the most out of the powerful image recognition services.
 All data will be stored with pymongo and delievered to the users by it.

 ## Team Members